Aijan-netizen/Aijan/README.md

  - Methods:
    - 'info()' - Displays book details(title, author, ISBN, price).
    - 'read()' - Simulates reading the book by printing a message "You are reading (book title).".

+# THIRD ASSIGNMENT
+# Personal Account Management
+This is a Python program to manage a personal bank account.
+It allows users to:
+ - Deposit money
+ - Withdraw money (with balance checks)
+ - Check account balance
+ - View transaction history
+The program uses two classes:
+ - Amount: Represents a single transaction (deposit or withdrawal).
+ - PersonalAccount: Manages the account, including balance, deposits, withdrawals, and transaction history.
+# How It Works
+ - Account Setup:
+   - The user provides their account number and name.
+ - Menu Options:
+   - Deposit (1): Adds money to the account.
+   - Withdraw (2): Removes money from the account, with a check to ensure there are sufficient funds.
+   - Check Balance (3): Displays the current balance.
+   - Transaction History (4): Shows all past transactions (deposits and withdrawals).
+   - Exit (5): Exits the program.
+ # Example and Tests
+   Test_results_OOP_3.docx
+# UML diagram
+   uml__diagram__OOP3.PNG
+# What I Have Done
+ - Created the Amount class to handle transactions (deposits and withdrawals).
+ - Created the PersonalAccount class to manage the account balance and transaction history.
+ - Implemented a menu system for user interaction.
+ - Added balance checks before withdrawals to prevent overdraft.